Bone Fractures Are A Common Injury In Car Wrecks

 Buckle fracture – These fractures are incomplete fractures that result in one side of the bone buckling in on itself.

-Transverse Fracture – A transverse fracture occurs when the break is across the bone, located at a right angle to the bone’s axis.
+Transverse fracture – A transverse fracture occurs when the break is across the bone, at a right angle to the bone’s axis.

-Comminuted Fracture – A comminuted fracture involves the bone splintering into multiple pieces (more than two).
-These fractures require extreme force, like that experienced in vehicle crashes and bad falls, to occur.
+Comminuted fracture – A comminuted fracture involves the bone splintering into multiple pieces (more than two).
+These fractures result from extreme force, like that experienced in vehicle crashes and bad falls.

 How They Can Occur

-Front-end collisions can cause similar injuries as rear-end collisions.
-Victims of these types of crashes sometimes experience collarbone, facial, and rib fractures.
+Front-end collisions can cause injuries similar to those in rear-end collisions.
+Victims of these types of crashes sometimes experience collarbone, facial and rib fractures.

-If you or a loved one has experienced a bone fracture resulting from a car accident, please contact the experienced attorneys at Ashenden & Associates, P.C., in Atlanta.
-Give us a call at (770) 394-8909 or fill out our online contact form.
+If you or a loved one has experienced a bone fracture resulting from a car accident, please contact the experienced attorneys at Ashenden & Associates, P.C. in Atlanta.
+Give us a call at 770-676-1184 or fill out our online contact form.
 Your first consultation is free.